nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 !!! tip

-    Make sure you do not set a default value for the parameter, as then it will have a value even if not supplied by the pipeline user and the required property will have no effect.
+    Make sure you do set `null` as a default value for the parameter, otherwise it will have a value even if not supplied by the pipeline user and the required property will have no effect.

 This is not done with a property key like other things described below, but rather by naming the parameter in the `required` array in the definition object / top-level object.